raspberrypilearning/3D-scene/en/step_4.md

 Choose a colour and a series of ovals using the **Circle** tool.
 Draw a number of ovals and a rectangle at the bottom of the **Costume Editor**.

-Objects that sit further away in your scene could appear lighter in colour - to achieve this you can lower the sprite costume's colour **Saturation**.
+Objects that sit further away in your scene appear lighter in colour - to achieve this you can lower the sprite costume's colour **Saturation**.
 The sprite costume will then appear further away.
 Altering the colour saturation to create a sense of depth is a traditional technique used by landscape painters.

 ![Make hills saturated](images/challenge2-saturation.png){:width="400px"}